 Exploration of the Great Rift Valley

 The Royal Geographical Society sent an expedition to the valley region in search of the Nile’s source.
 Austrian geologist Eduard Suess formulated his theory of the Great Rift Valley with the help of detailed reports during that trip.
-In 1891, he published a paper that attributed Syria and Malawi’s geology and structural geography to interconnected movements between the Earth.
+In 1891, he published a paper that attributed Syria’s and Malawi’s geology and structural geography to interconnected movements on the Earth.

-Following the years, John Walter Gregory, a British explorer, embarked on his explorations to East Africa.
-He confirmed the interpretations of Suess who stated the tectonic origin of this valley.
-But Gregory also recognized similarities between the African Rift Valley and the geology of the Red Sea.
+Over the years, John Walter Gregory, a British explorer, embarked on his explorations in East Africa.
+He confirmed the interpretations of Suess, who stated the tectonic origin of this valley.
+But Gregory also recognised similarities between the African Rift Valley and the geology of the Red Sea.
 He proposed that these landscapes are connected.

-Later, Gregory mentioned these findings in his books where he also gave the modern term for the Great Rift Valley which is still used for the entire African Rift.
+Later, Gregory incorporated these findings into his books, where he also coined the modern term for the Great Rift Valley, which is still in use for the entire African Rift.
 He connected the Great Rift Valley to the tectonic movements of the Earth.

 The historical influence of the Great Rift Valley

-The most recent immigrants of this region were the ancestors of the Maasai.
-They dominated the majority parts of the region and its surroundings and lived on both sides of the valley for centuries before the Europeans arrived.
-After the European settlement, for much of the colonial era, the Maasai were forced out of their former grazing land.
-They were confined to the southern reserve which is now called Amboseli National Park.
+The most recent immigrants to this region were the Maasai.
+They dominated the majority of the region and its surroundings and lived on both sides of the valley for centuries before the Europeans arrived.
+The European settlement forced the Maasai out of their former grazing land for much of the colonial era.
+They were confined to the southern reserve, which is now called Amboseli National Park.

 Today, most of the Maasai people have returned to the valley.
 They are at their most conservative and traditional in Southern Kenya.